 Source: Gandhi and Marr, Uniting Infectious Disease and Physical Science Principles on the Importance of Face Masksfor COVID-19, Med (2020), https://doi.org/10.1016/j.medj.2020.12.008

 A properly fitting mask acts as an effect barrier between you, the wearer, and the airborne virus particles.
 There is lots of science behind the fabrication of face masks.
 Some face masks, like the N95 masks, took 10 years to develop in order to effectively filter small particles.

 In a commentary published on 16-Mar-20, Lisa Brosseau, a leading expert on respiratory protection and infectious diseases and Emeritus Professor (retired) from the University of Illinois at Chicago, and presently based at the Center for Infectious Disease Research & Policy (CIDRP) cautioned folk to be guided by the science when it came to making determinations on SARS-CoV-2 transmission and the utility of face masks.

 Turns out she was right, and the evidence was always right in front of our noses.
 But not all face masks are the same as I already mentioned.

-Aside from face masks limiting the ejection of virus from infected person and affording protection to the wearer from infected individuals, there is evidence that a mask may perform a function not unlike that of vaccination.
-A mask limits the amount of virus that can be inhaled by the wearer.
+Aside from face masks limiting the ejection of virus from infected person, and affording protection to the wearer from infected individuals, there is evidence that a mask may perform a function not unlike that of vaccination.
+The theory goes that a mask limits the amount of virus that can be inhaled by the wearer.
 Since dose is important in determining disease severity a small dose of virus is likely to not overwhelm the immune system but rather serves to train the immune system in similar fashion to a vaccine.
 In other words, a small dose generates an immune response without overwhelming the system.

 There is evidence to support this assertion.